mfirhas/note/src/clean_code.md

 - Use exceptions rather than return codes.
 - Use unchecked exceptions
   - The price of checked exceptions is violation of open-close principle of clean arch.
-  - You need to expose the type of exceptions to higher level callers.
+  - Using checked exceptions make you need to expose the type of exceptions to higher level callers.
   - Changes to exception types mean changes to higher level caller.
 - Use checked exceptions if you make it mandatory for the caller to handle the errors, such that the error is supposed to be strongly typed and specific to the dependencies(e.g. libraries, some libraries define their own error types).
 - Don't return null, returning null causing NPE.
 Throw exceptions instead of null, or wrap with something else.